 LP 9V Rechargeable Batteries with Charger

-Unless you’re on top of your game with regularly scheduled battery maintenance, you’ve experienced your smoke detector going off at the most inconvenient time, reminding you to change the battery.
-Before we all punch our smoke detectors, consider this trusty LP made 9V four-pack of batteries.
+Unless you’re on top of your game with regularly scheduled battery maintenance, you’ve experienced your smoke detector going off at the most inconvenient times.
+Before we all punch our smoke detectors, consider this trusty LP-made 9V four-pack of batteries.
 Home devices across the board, specifically smoke detectors, carbon monoxide detection systems, and other essential monitoring devices, are likely to have longer lifespans with these batteries.
-And when you find your battery has lost its charge, the pack has a charging dock.
-You can revive your batteries up to 500 times.
+It’ll last you years before you even have to think about replacements because the pack includes a charging dock for the batteries; you can recharge each battery as many as 500 times.